mebinthattil/Python-Monthly-Finances/README.md

 ### 3. CSV Categorizer
-                     --> Takes data from 'CleanCSV.csv' as input to organise into groups --> These groups are sorted based on keywords updated manually in the "Category Keywords.txt" --> Finally puts the categorized data into "Categorized.csv" and deleted the intermediate "CleanCSV.csv" file.
+                     --> Takes data from 'CleanCSV.csv' as input to organise into groups --> These groups are sorted based on keywords updated automatically in the "Category Keywords.txt" --> Finally puts the categorized data into "Categorized.csv" and deleted the intermediate "CleanCSV.csv" file.

+### 4. Categorizer_LLM + Ollama Tuning Files
+                    --> CategorizerLLM: Takes any vendor name and categorises them into one of the user predefined topics (Eg: Travel, Shopping, etc).
+                    --> Ollama Tuning: System prompt for Llama 3 (7B)